cbzehner/launchpad/README.md

 #### Development Tools

 This project depends on a few Rust packages
-- `cargo-chef` which builds Rust projects in Docker with automatic caching
+- `cargo-chef` which builds Rust projects in Docker with automatic caching.
-- `just` is a `make`-style task runner that doesn't require tabs
+- `just` is a `make`-style task runner that doesn't require tabs.
-- `watchexec` is a filewatcher for easy development
+- `watchexec` is a filewatcher for easy development.
+- `mdbook` is a command to create an online book from markdown files.
+- `mdbook-linkcheck` is a linter for verifying the mdbook links are valid.

-Run `cargo install cargo-chef just watchexec` to install them.
+Run `cargo install cargo-chef just watchexec mdkook mdbook-linkcheck` to install the dependencies.

 ## Architecture